chuksgbems/Chuks-project/README.md

 3. The set of characters to choose from is defined.
 4. The password is generated.
 5. The password is printed to the console.**

+TIC-Tac-Toe Game
+The code is for a tic-tac-toe game.

+The game is played on a 3x3 board.
+The players take turns marking a square on the board with either an X or an O. The first player to get three of their marks in a row (horizontally, vertically, or diagonally) wins.

+The code starts by importing the <iostream> and <stdlib.h> libraries.
+The <iostream> library provides the necessary functions for input and output, and the <stdlib.h> library provides the function rand(), which is used to generate random numbers.

+The next step is to declare the variables that will be used in the game.
+The board is represented by a 3x3 array of characters.
+The variable choice is used to store the player's choice of square to mark.
+The variables row and column are used to store the row and column of the square that the player has chosen.
+The variable turn is used to keep track of which player's turn it is.
+The variable draw is used to keep track of whether the game is a draw.

+The next function is the display_board() function.
+This function prints the current state of the board to the console.

+The player_turn() function gets the player's input and updates the board.
+The function first checks to see if it is the player's turn.
+If it is, the function prints a message asking the player to choose a square.
+The function then gets the player's choice and updates the board accordingly.
+If the player's choice is invalid, the function prints an error message and asks the player to choose again.

+The gameover() function checks to see if the game is over.
+The function first checks to see if either player has won by getting three of their marks in a row.
+The function then checks to see if the game is a draw by checking if all of the squares on the board are filled.

+The main() function is the program's entry point.
+The function first prints a welcome message and then starts the game loop.
+The game loop continues until the game is over.
+In each iteration of the loop, the function displays the board, gets the player's input, and updates the board.
+The function then checks to see if the game is over and prints the appropriate message if it is.